black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 # Step 21
 Your next regular expression will look for strings like free money.
 Start by declaring a freeRegex variable and assigning it a regular expression that will match the string free money.
 Remember to make it case-insensitive.

+# Step 22
+Add your new regular expression to your denyList array so you can test it.